dschnelldavis/ng-jsf-bootstrap3-seed/README.md

 ## Further help

-To get more help on Angular JSON Schema Formm, see the [Angular JSON Schema Form README](https://github.com/dschnelldavis/angular2-json-schema-form/blob/master/README.md).
+To get more help on Angular JSON Schema Form, see the [Angular JSON Schema Form README](https://github.com/dschnelldavis/angular2-json-schema-form/blob/master/README.md).

 To get more help on Bootstrap 3, see the [Bootstrap 3 documentation](http://getbootstrap.com/docs/3.3/).